<< magazine top >>

 L'hotel Sobo-Bade vol.1

-Once the taxi left from the city, it's speeding up.
-It's a madness of speed.
-(But I know it later that it's relatively safer driving in Senegal) On the long straight, the driver often tries passing.
+Once the taxi leaves the city, it's speeding up, a speeding madness.
+(But I know it later that it's safer driving than standard in Senegal) In the long straight section, the driver often tries passing.
 It's very hard to pass for the old car.
-So it took too much time.
-The heading car on the opposite lane is quickly reducing distance.
+So it takes too long.
+The heading car on the opposite lane is quickly shorten the distance.
 When we are almost clashing, the bush taxi has done the passing.
-"Hue ... "
+"Phew ... "

 However the driver isn't just speeding madness.
 He knows the route very well.
 When the taxi comes to the poor tarmac area, he gets off the beaten truck.
-The taxi gets into the road side bush.
+The taxi get into the road side bush.
 He drives on the sandy road under the baobab trees.
-The driving looked like Safari Rally.
-The tail of the car drifts right and left widely.
+The driving is like the Safari Rally.
+The tail of the car widely drifts right and left.
 And the driver makes a beautiful counter steering for each tail slide.
-But even in the situation, the woman next to me isn't so surprised.
-She puts a toothpick on her mouth and fully weights on me on the corner.
-The old man behind me even takes a nap.
-Is it a normal for them?
-The taxi runs on the land fill, then in somebody's yard.
-We go through beside the tree in the play ground of elementary school and get big applauds of the pupils.

 "By the way, are we going to right direction?"
-When I wonder it, the taxi comes out from bush on the road side to tarmac.
-We must be back to the main route.
+When I'm wondering that, the taxi comes out from the bush to the tarmac.
+"We must be back to the main route."

-"Here is the place you get off" After an hour and half drive, the driver and other passenger tell me.
-It sounds like transfer point to my destination, Toubab Dialao.
-"We are going on this main route.
-So get another taxi here" Huge baobab tree is there and the road is separated beside it.
-It looks so typical branch of the road.
 However ...
 I thought it's not so easy to find another car.
-Because there is no car to my direction.
+Because there is no car toward my direction.
 11a.m.
-The bright sun of Africa is almost top of the sky and over exposed the scenery.
+The bright sun of Africa is almost top of the sky and bleaches the scenery.
 I stands up blankly in the shade of the baobab tree.
 When I look back, I see a woman vending fruits.
-Our eyes meet.
+We make eye contact each other.
 She grins.
 It makes me buying an orange.

 However, what a rational country Senegal is!
-Shortly after, a car is passing by and pick me up.
+Shortly after, a car is passing by and picks me up.
 It's good timing indeed as if everything is written on the script.
 (Although it's not free ride.)
-Maybe they know the fact that they can get the customer with passing by the baobab point around 11 o'clock.
+Maybe they know that they can get the customer with passing by the baobab point around 11 o'clock.
 But it doesn't matter to me at all whether the car passes by on purpose or accidentally.
 It's enough for me I find a car going for right direction.

 The road condition is always poor.
 Basically the road is straight.
 However it's covered by hundreds of pit holes.
 So the driver swings the car right and left.
 He concentrated on the tarmac too much.
 So we are almost hitting the opposite car.
 I wanna drive by myself if it's possible.

-On the tip of small cliff, the road is getting narrow and narrow.
+As going on the tip of small cliff, the road is getting narrow and narrow.
 Finally the sandy alley is ended at a hotel.
-When I'm getting off, the driver asks me about my schedule from later on.
+When I'm getting off, the driver asks me about my schedule later on.
 I suppose he wanna pick me up for return trip too.
 "Tomorrow, after tomorrow or two days after tomorrow.
 In the morning or in the evening.
 I dunno" I say.
-I must get tired for his persistent question.
-But more than that, I don't like tighten up by schedule.
-It's my nature.

 Today's piece